lxy878/lxy878.github.io/_posts/2021-06-20-design_pattern_chain_of_responsibility.markdown

 permalink:  design_pattern_chain_of_responsibility
 ---

-Chain of Responsibility Design Pattern is to avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain of responsibility design pattern is to avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain **until an object handles it**.

 The pattern is used when: